Overview Video

 My Leap

 I started 7th grade with some curiosity on how to make a website online in a professional way.
-I talked with my dad a bit on it, but I was still confused on one part.
-How does a domain get registered with a specific person.
-That's when I stumbled across a new friend.
-He taught me and helped me setup a server using Ubuntu Linux 22.04.5 LTS.
-I also bought my first domain called zarcotech.xyz (now deprecated, so it won't load).
-I learned how to use DNS configurations on Cloudflare, and using a reverse proxy tool called Nginx (pronounced "Engine-X") to get my online local websites onto my domain.
+I talked with my dad a bit on it, but I was still confused on one part: how a domain gets registered with a specific person.
+That's when I stumbled across a new friend named Humayd Khan.
+He taught me and helped me set up a server using Ubuntu Linux 22.04.5 LTS.
+I also bought my first domain called zarcotech.xyz (now deprecated, so it won't load; this will redirect to the new main page).
+I learned how to use DNS configurations on Cloudflare, and used a reverse proxy tool called Nginx (pronounced "Engine-X") to get my local websites onto my domain.
 This was a huge leap for me.
-I was now hosting my own websites online, and I was loving every bit of it.
+I was hosting my own websites online, and I was loving every bit of it.
 I continued to learn more about web development, cybersecurity, and server management.
 I even started learning about ethical hacking and penetration testing in 8th grade, which fascinated me.

 Joining FTC

-FIRST is a non-profit organization that hosts robotics competitions in several levels, aimed to inspire young minds with robotics and engineering.
+FIRST is a non-profit organization that hosts robotics competitions at several levels, aimed to inspire young minds with robotics and engineering.
 I previously joined a FIRST Lego League (FLL) team that a local community center hosted.
 In 2024, I started a FIRST Tech Challenge (FTC) with a few previously known members of the FLL team we had.
-We named our team the team Cyber Salam, which translates to "Cyber Peace", reflecting terms of peace while in competition.
-We program our robot in Java using Andriod Studio and the FTC SDK, and we use resources from companies such as GoBilda and REV Robotics.
+We named our team Cyber Salam, which translates to "Cyber Peace", reflecting terms of peace while in competition.
+We program our robot in Java using Android Studio and the FTC SDK, and we use resources from companies such as GoBilda and REV Robotics.
 Our first year as a rookie team went great!
 We built good popularity and relationships with other teams in our competition including Qubit Bots and Cosmobotics.
 We made it until the Semi-Area Regional Competition.
 Overall, our first year went excellently.
-I now continue to lead the team as a lead programmer and driver for the team.
+I now continue to lead the team as a lead programmer and driver.

 Me working on code during the league competition (2025)